oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-3-optional-configs.md

 ```

 After you open, You may See Few addresses.
 Those address may changed by contract update.
-You many need to send your tokens onto `sequencer address` from `addresses.json` to use bridge.
+You many need to send your tokens onto `sequencer address` for sending gas, and Use L1 deposit address from `addresses.json` to use bridge.

 ```
 {